Armenians violated ceasefire 125 times a day

 Baku.
-19 September.
-REPORT.AZ/ Military units of the armed forces of Armenia violated ceasefire 125 times throughout the day, using large-caliber machine guns.
+13 July.
+REPORT.AZ/ Military units of the armed forces of Armenia violated ceasefire 125 times throughout the day, using 60 millimeter mortars (1 shell).

-Armenian armed forces, located in Dovekh, Shavarshavan villages and on nameless hills in Noyemberyan region, in Mosesgekh, Chinari, Aygedzor villages of Berd region and on nameless hills in Krasnoselsk region subjected to fire the positions of the Azerbaijan's Armed Forces located in Gaymagly, Ferehli villages and on nameless hills in Gazakh region, in Alibeyli, Aghdam, Kokhanebi, Asrik Jirdakhan, Munjuglu villages of Tovuz region, Goyali, Zamanly villages and on nameless hills in Gadabay region.
+Armenian armed forces, located in Shavarshavan, Voskevan villages and on nameless hills in Noyemberyan region, in Paravakar village and on nameless hills in Ijevan region, in Mosesgekh, Chinari villages of Berd region and on nameless hills in Krasnoselsk region subjected to fire the positions of the Azerbaijani Armed Forces located in Kohnegishlag village of Aghstafa region, in Gaymagli, Ferehli, Gushchu Ayrim, Bala Jafarli villages and on nameless hills in Gazakh region, in Aghdam, Kokhanebi, Asrik Jirdakhan, Aghbulag villages of Tovuz region, in Garaveliler village and on nameless hills in Gadabay region.

-The positions of Azerbaijan’s Armed Forces were also fired from positions of Armenian military units located near the occupied Goyarkh, Chilaburt villages of Terter region, Bash Garvand, Javahirli, Garagashly, Shirvanly, Kangarli, Saryjaly, Novruzlu, Marzili villages of Aghdam region, Kuropatkino village of Khojavend region, Ashaghy Veysalli, Gobu Dilagharda, Garvand, Garakhanbayli, Gorgan, Kurdlar, Horadiz villages of Fuzuli region, Nuzgar and Mehdili villages of Jabrayil region, as well as from positions located on nameless hills in Goygol, Goranboy, Terter, Aghdam, Khojavend and Fuzuli regions.
+The positions of Azerbaijan’s Armed Forces were also fired from positions of Armenian military units located near the occupied Goyarkh, Chilaburt villages of Terter region, Nemirli, Shuraabad, Taghibeyli, Bash Garvand, Javahirli, Garagashli, Shirvanli, Novruzlu, Yusifjanlı, Marzili villages of Aghdam region, Kuropatkino village of Khojavend region, Ashaghi Veysalli, Garvand, Garakhanbayli, Gorgan, Horadiz villages of Fuzuli region and Nuzgar village of Jabrayil region, as well as from positions located on nameless hills in Goranboy, Terter, Aghdam, Khojavend and Fuzuli regions.

 News DepartmentNews Author